wp-plugins/page-navi-slider/readme.txt

 * Settings can be reverted
 * Code optimization

+DEACTIVATE previous version in order to keep your settings.

+Unfortunately, some settings are losts !
+Check fonts and colors.This will be improved in the next release.

 = 1.0.1 =
 * Updated version as the initial release was not the actual one !
 * Japanese language file added - Thanks to stranger-jp.